qasimgulzar/qasimgulzar.github.io/README.md

 Engineer, where I honed my skills in full-stack development using technologies like Node.js and React.js.
 I've since progressed to the role of Principal Software Engineer.

-🔑 Key Skills: Python, Java, JavaScript, Django, Spring, React.js, PostgreSQL, Leadership, Software Architecture
+🔑 Key Skills: Python, GoLang, Java, JavaScript, Django, Spring, React.js, PostgreSQL, MySQL, Leadership, Software Architecture

 My experiences have shaped me into a dynamic problem solver and a leader in software engineering.
 I'm always eager to connect with fellow professionals and explore opportunities for collaboration.
 Let's connect and explore how we can